clivetong/Talks/Build2026/README.md

 ---

+### It forced changes across

+- Inner loop
+- AI-native engineering system
+- Planning and collaboration

+---

 ### Developer inner loop

-- Don't need to build whole product to test each PR
+- Restructure so you don't need to build whole product to test each PR
-- Github Mobile App to read PR and see the UI changes that an Agent has put into it
+- GitHub Mobile App to look at PR and see the UI changes that an Agent has put into it
 - AI means you can test on Apple without having a Mac
 - They extracted lots of components to allow them to be tested independent of the product
 - Use the Agent to build prototypes
+  - makes collaboration easier
+  - no longer write specification doc
+  - prototyping is now very cheap
+- Agent does checks for perf regressions
+  - a skill triggered on certain changes for example
+  - perf knowledge no longer centered on one person (common theme)

 ---

+### Checking new models

 ![Optimize models](images/optimize.png)

+---

+- VSC-Bench to understand change of prompt on token consumption

 ---